Velisca/IntrotoInternet/README.md

 5xx = Server Errors
 It's the server's fault.
 Check the server it might be down/overloaded/might not have the resources it needed

+After the problem is found, go back to the original code, change it, reload and try again

+<title> </title> = the title seen in the tab
+<div> = frame

 ## 作業連結區🎖️
 HW1 ----> [Autobiography](https://velisca.github.io/get-to-know-me/)